ceph/ceph/doc/architecture.rst

    weren't apparent in a light scrub.
 See `Data Scrubbing`_ for details on configuring scrubbing.

-#. **Replication:** Like Ceph Clients, Ceph OSD Daemons use the CRUSH
+#. **Replication:** Data replication involves a collaboration between Ceph
-   algorithm, but the Ceph OSD Daemon uses it to compute where replicas of objects should be stored (and for rebalancing).
-In a typical write scenario, a client uses the CRUSH algorithm to compute where to store an object, maps the object to a pool and placement group, then looks at the CRUSH map to identify the primary OSD for the placement group.
+   Clients and Ceph OSD Daemons.
+Ceph OSD Daemons use the CRUSH algorithm to determine the storage location of object replicas.
+Ceph clients use the CRUSH algorithm to determine the storage location of an object, then the object is mapped to a pool and to a placement group, and then the client consults the CRUSH map to identify the placement group's primary OSD.

-   The client writes the object to the identified placement group in the primary OSD.
-Then, the primary OSD with its own copy of the CRUSH map identifies the secondary and tertiary OSDs for replication purposes, and replicates the object to the appropriate placement groups in the secondary and tertiary OSDs (as many OSDs as additional replicas), and responds to the client once it has confirmed the object was stored successfully.
+   After identifying the target placement group, the client writes the object to the identified placement group's primary OSD.
+The primary OSD then consults its own copy of the CRUSH map to identify secondary and tertiary OSDS, replicates the object to the placement groups in those secondary and tertiary OSDs, confirms that the object was stored successfully in the secondary and tertiary OSDs, and reports to the client that the object was stored successfully.

 .. ditaa::